Metro Blue Line (Minnesota): Background

 The Minneapolis–St. Paul area once had an extensive network of streetcars (operated for many years by Twin City Rapid Transit, a precursor of Metro Transit), but the tracks were removed and services were eliminated in the 1950s.

 Over the years since the last trolley ran in 1954, many people have pushed for the reintroduction of rail transport in the Twin Cities.
-Proposals for a modern streetcar or light rail along the Hiawatha Avenue corridor appeared in the pages of the Star Tribune as early as 1974.
+Proposals for a modern streetcar or light rail along the Hiawatha Avenue corridor appeared in the pages of the Minneapolis Star as early as 1974.
 The primary reason is that traffic congestion has grown considerably since the streetcar system ceased operation: a 2003 report by the Texas Transportation Institute indicated that the area was the 17th most congested area in the country, with the second fastest congestion growth.

 Rail projects struggled to gain political support until the 1990s, when several factors combined to make the idea more palatable.
 Governor Jesse Ventura and Minnesota Transportation Commissioner Elwyn Tinklenberg heavily promoted the idea of rail transport, and significant amounts of money became available from the federal government.
 Previous governors had advocated light rail, but had not been able to get legislation passed.
 Governor Tim Pawlenty had campaigned on a promise to fight the expansion of light rail, but altered his opinions after taking office.
 He also initially opposed the Northstar Line commuter rail project, which is a rail corridor north of Minneapolis, but changed his mind about that project in January 2004 when a scaled-back version was shown to have good potential.